Electrostatics/electrostatics.github.io/docs/apbs-faq.md

 </div>

-<a href="javascript:ReverseDisplay('How do I calculate a solvation energy?')">How do I calculate a solvation energy?</a>
+<a id="calculate solvation energy" href="javascript:ReverseDisplay('How do I calculate a solvation energy?')">How do I calculate a solvation energy?</a>

 <div id="How do I calculate a solvation energy?" style="display:none;">